 WHAT IS THE AHP?
-HistoriCorps’ Architectural History team, led by Charlotte Helmer and Evan West, is looking for a few enthusiastic and curious volunteers to help investigate historic buildings on National Forests in Wyoming, Colorado and Oregon this year!
+HistoriCorps’ Architectural History team, led by Charlotte Helmer and Evan West, is looking for enthusiastic and curious volunteers to help investigate historic buildings on National Forests in Wyoming, Colorado and Oregon this year!
 Sign up to be notified of volunteer opportunities with the AHP team.
-The team is [...]
+The team is helping our [...]

 VOLUNTEER CODE OF CONDUCT AND POLICIES Definition of a Volunteer A "volunteer" is anyone who performs a task at the direction of and on behalf of HistoriCorps without compensation.
 A volunteer must be officially registered by HistoriCorps prior to working on a project.
 Unless specifically stated, volunteers are not considered as "employees."
 Code of Conduct As a [...]